xwilson03/ItemRecordManager/README.md

 # ItemRecordManager
-Uses Bash to implement CURD operations for a store item catalog.
+Uses Bash to implement CURD operations for a store item catalog application.